simeononsecurity/simeononsecurity.ch/content/guides/windows-text-analysis-command-line-tips/index.en.md

 ## Introduction

 Text manipulation involves tasks such as creating, editing, searching, and processing text files.
-Windows command line offers a range of commands that enable users to perform these tasks seamlessly.
+Windows command line offers a range of commands that enable users to perform these tasks smoothly.
 Whether you're a cybersecurity professional, a system administrator, or a data enthusiast, mastering these skills can significantly enhance your productivity.

 ## Creating and Editing Text Files